Cookie Text Simplified: What It Is and How To Use It on Websites

 Why do websites need cookie text?

-Regardless of the law, being honest with your users about what cookies your website uses is also just the right thing to do, and it helps build and maintain trust with your consumers.
+Being honest about what cookies your website uses is also just the right thing to do, and it helps build and maintain trust with consumers.

 Is cookie text legally required?